 About the user: Many people (most COGA groups) have memory issues that can make copying text, or remembering passwords, difficult or impossible.
 Other contributing issues include impaired executive function.

-Sometimes security and authentication put a barrier between the user and the task that they are doing so that the user can not use the content or service, such as difficult security mechanisms that require coping or remembering passwords often bar people with cognitive disabilities from accessing content or using a service at all.
+Sometimes security and authentication put a barrier between the user and the task that they are doing so that the user can not use the content or service.
+For example, difficult security mechanisms that require coping or remembering passwords often bar people with cognitive disabilities from accessing content or using a service at all.

 This leads to following user stories:

-As a user who has memory impairments and often forget passwords I need to be able to use a site without remembering or coping passwords and user names so that I can use this service.
+As a user who has memory impairments and often forget passwords I need to be able to use a site without remembering or copying passwords and user names so that I can use this service.

-As a user who has weak executive function I need the process to login to be simple and not multi step so that I can use it
+As a user who has weak executive function I need the login process to be simple and not multi step so that I can use it.